fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2015/non-https-sites-containing-login-form-will-be-marked-insecure.md

 Read [Tanvi Vyas' blog post](https://blog.mozilla.org/tanvi/2016/01/28/no-more-passwords-over-http-please/) for details.

 **Update**: This feature has been enabled on the early Beta versions of Firefox 50 as well to collect more feedback from users.

+**Update 2**: As of [Firefox 51](https://www.fxsitecompat.com/en-CA/docs/2016/insecure-password-input-warning-will-be-enabled-by-default/), the warning is enabled by default on all channels including the Release version.